How We Work: From Science to Impact

 The Center for Human and Planetary Health is focused on transforming research and education into meaningful real-world impact.
 In addition to robust research and education portfolios, we accelerate impact through outreach to stakeholders, strategic communications, enabling collaboration, and co-designing community-engaged solutions.
 We help Stanford researchers move their evidence to impact by convening key stakeholders, and crafting foundational policy recommendations and strategic communications materials.
 Additionally, some of our partners provide opportunities for advancing human and planetary health through impact entrepreneurship and medical education.

-Strategic Writing Advancing Planetary Health
+Strategic Writing Advancing Global and Planetary Health

 Human and Planetary Health Working Groups